jadenyue/NBA_Surrender_Analysis/README.md

 # NBA Surrender Analysis - When coaches give up
 A study and statistical analysis of NBA coach's tendency to "surrender " in games.
 Built from substitution-level play-by-play records across 30 seasons: 12,996 events, 1996-97 to 2025-26, across 108 coaches.
-The moment a coach makes the decision to surrender is observable.
-It is when the **last of his five starters leaves the floor and does not come back**.
+The moment a coach makes the decision to surrender is when the **last of his five starters leaves the floor and does not come back**.
 Analysing the accumulated data on this event revealed several interesting phenomena and trends that point towards where the league is headed.
 # What I found
-## The Surrender Curve - Coaches quit relative to the clock
+## The Surrender Curve
 NBA coaches decide to quit not at a fixed deficit, but make their decision based on score differential and time left in the game.
-The margin they need scales with how much time is left to erase it.
+The margin they need scales with how much time is left to for the score to be equalised.
 By modelling the relationship, we create the surrender curve to represent the typical point differential at which a coach decides to surrender for each time remaining.
 | Min remaining |     n | Trailing | Leading |
 |---------------|------:|---------:|--------:|